tinuwalther/actionstest/README.md

 - Nodes (Node.yml)
 - Reports (Pester Reports)
 - Tests (Pester-Tests)

-- whatever (Your turn)
+## Usage

-## Issues
+### 1. Create a new issue with the name of a computer

-Every new issue create a new feature branch.
-The name of the issue is also the name of the feature branch.
+A GitHub Action creates a new feature branch with en example Yaml-file.

 ![GitHub issues](https://img.shields.io/github/issues-raw/tinuwalther/actionstest)

-## Branch
+### 2. Edit the Yaml-file

-Every new feature branch contains an example.yml.
-The name of the issue is also the name of the new YAML-file and the value of the field Name inside the YAML-file.
+Edit the Yaml-file and create a Pull request with the name of the feature branch.
 After the feature branch is pushed to the repository, the issue will closed by the GitHub Action.

 ````markdown
 - Name:      host2345